Sunzaun

 The Vertical Solar System

-What is Vertical Solar?
+What is Vertical Solar PV?

 By utilizing bifacial solar panels, Sunzaun captures sunlight from both sides, increasing energy yield throughout the day.
 Unlike conventional systems that produce maximum power at midday, Sunzaun generates energy during the morning and evening hours when electricity demand is typically higher.